A wealth of knowledge.

 I’ve lived in my big house since 1970.
 It’s full of treasures.
 I can’t possibly downsize.
 I’m overwhelmed as it is.
 I’ll have to just leave it to my children when I die here.
 I can’t leave.

-When you move from that 2,800-square-foot house to your new 800-square-foot apartment, you’re going to feel just one thing: liberated!
+When you move from that 2,800-square-foot house to your new apartment, you’re going to feel just one thing: liberated!
 Yes, there’s some sadness in letting go of certain things, but experience has shown that it quickly fades as you make new friends and get involved in activities in your new community.

 The trick is to keep only the things that are sentimental, functional and comfortable.
 If you fill your new space with things that fulfill all 3 priorities, you won’t be too crowded.